 We take students with a range of academic ability if we feel we are able to support them and meet their needs.
-However, our emphasis is on achievement: our exam results are impressive and most of our students leaving at Year 12 or 13 go on to university.
+However, our emphasis is on achievement for each individual student and most of our students leaving at Year 12 or 13 go on to university.

 What sets NCW apart from others is that we are experts in what we do.
 That is, teach young people who are blind or visually impaired.
 Our teachers have a real flair for developing self-esteem.
 They give our students the individual attention, in small class sizes, that is so important to help them do well academically.
 More information on how teaching is made accessible for specific subjects can be found under Subjects and Courses.

 All teachers at NCW are qualified and experienced subject teachers and have taught in mainstream secondary schools before joining NCW.

 Additionally, all NCW teachers are qualified to teach the visually impaired (QTVI) or are working towards this qualification.
 To become a QTVI teachers complete a two-year education programme which results in a Mandatory Qualification (MQ) for specialist teachers of children and young people with vision impairments.
 The MQ programme has been approved by the National College for Teaching and Leadership (NCTL).